 If you are bringing employees back in phases, it will save you time to communicate that plan to everyone as the recalls take place.
-If you bring back half your workforce but don't communicate with the other half, they'll hear about it through the grapevine and may start calling, texting, and emailing you frantically for more information.
-It will be best if you have a clear communication strategy and message from the outset and put people's mind at ease about the future.
+If you bring back half your workforce but don't communicate with the other half, they'll hear about it through the grapevine and may be frantic for more information.
+It will be best if you have a clear communication strategy and message from the outset, put people's mind at ease about the future, and communicate clearly and honestly.

 If you have decided not to bring certain employees back at all, you should communicate that decision to each of them as soon as possible so they can start making plans for their next job opportunity.
-Stringing someone along for weeks or months when you have little to no intention of bringing them back will result in ill-will.
-In the era of social media and online reviews - especially post-COVID-19, when many businesses will be fighting to rebuild their customer base - employers will benefit from showing compassion, especially toward those who will no longer be employed with them.
+Stringing someone along for weeks or months when you have no intention of bringing them back will result in ill-will.
+In the era of social media and online reviews-especially post-COVID-19, when many businesses will be fighting to rebuild their customer base-employers will benefit from showing compassion, especially toward those they will no longer employ.